crashingthedance/blog.crashingthedance.com/_posts/2017-03-12-mocking_the_bracket_2017_edition.md

 While there is still some debate about Gonzaga's place on the seed line, the CTD model had little debate about their place on the [seed list](https://crashingthedance.com/seeding).
 As the only CTD 1 seed in the West, they'll get their preferred site placement.

+**4. North Carolina - South (Greenville)**

+The Heels tenuously hold on to the last spot on the #1 seed line.
+Memphis is a little farther from Chapel Hill than New York, but the South is arguably their natural region.
+Greenville is filling in for Greensboro as a pod site, but it's still the closest.

 <a name='latest'></a>
 *Reload for the latest updates*